arman-hk/microgradplus/README.md

 # micrograd plus
 ![](/puppy/puppy.jpg)

-micrograd plus: a lean, mean, autograd engine that hopefully will extend the [micrograd](https://github.com/karpathy/micrograd) with new math functions..?
+micrograd plus: a lean, but mean, autograd engine that hopefully will extend the [micrograd](https://github.com/karpathy/micrograd) with new math functions..?